-Five iconic splits and how they redrew the chart
+Five splits that redrew the chart

 1. Apple — cumulative 224x

 1987 (2-for-1), 2000 (2-for-1), 2005 (2-for-1), 2014 (7-for-1), 2020 (4-for-1).
-One share at the 1980 IPO would today equal 224 shares.
-That's why "the IPO close was $22" doesn't match the modern chart, which shows the same point in low cents.
+Multiply it all out and one share from the 1980 IPO equals 224 shares today.
+That's the whole reason "the IPO close was $22" can't line up with a modern chart that puts the same dot down in low single-digit cents.
+The old newspaper number and today's chart number were never going to match.

 2. Tesla — 5-for-1 in 2020, 3-for-1 in 2022